AAinemukama/ANITA-S-PORTFOLIO/README.md

-# ANITA-S-PORTFOLIO
+# SQL DATA ANALYSIS VISUALIZATIONS
-DATA ANALYTICS PORTFOLIO
+This file contains visualizations of projects done in SQL.